Carbon reduction

 evangelical zeal but will usually admit that a car is sometimes

 useful.
-We found it remarkably easy to give up our car, but when we do need one for a few hours, we book a Zipcar.
+We found it remarkably easy to give up our car and join a car club (initially Streetcar).

 The club manages the

-cars, their parking, servicing etc. and members pay a small annual
+cars, their parking, servicing etc. and members pay an annual